Paulo Matos, Director - Marshalls Estate Agents Ltd

 The amount of tax you pay, and therefore profit made, depends on whether you hold the property as an individual, jointly, through a company or via a pension scheme.

-Reductions in tax relief for individual landlords are being phased in over 4 years from April 2017.
-They will eventually be replaced by a 20% tax credit; equivalent to the current rate of income tax. inevitably this means lower profit for landlords can have an impact on child benefit, possible pension contributions and personal allowances.
+Since the start of the 2017/18 tax year, however, the new buy-to-let tax system has been phased in.
+The new rules are being introduced gradually year-by-year until they are fully in place this year.
+So during every tax year during this period the percentage of mortgage interest payments deductible from rental income decreases by 25%, and the portion of interest payments that qualify for the new tax credit increases by 25%.
+They will eventually be replaced by a 20% tax credit; equivalent to the current rate of income tax.
+Inevitably this means lower profit for landlords can have an impact on child benefit, possible pension contributions and personal allowances.
 The full impact will not be felt until 2020/21.

 Limited Company Ownership

 There are tax advantages to running a letting business through a limited company particularly if property has been purchased with significant loan capital.
 Advantages are however offset to some degree by Stamp Duty and Capital Gains tax on any profit when the property is transferred.